-The study of temperature has been a very hot topic due its direct relationship with "global warming", "climate change" and other similar expressions.
+The study of temperature has been a very hot topic due its direct relationship with popular slogans such as "global warming", "climate change", "climate emergency", "climate crisis", "global boiling", "climate collapse" (and more to come).
 Certainly, temperature is connected to the concentration of carbon dioxide in the atmosphere.
-Despite another heralded expression, "science is settled", this relationship remains unclear, while recent studies have shown that the causality relationship is not as commonly perceived (Koutsoyiannis and Kundzewicz, 2020; Koutsoyiannis et al., 2022a,b).
-Koutsoyiannis and Kundzewicz (2020) suggested that the relationship of atmospheric CO_2 and temperature (T) may qualify as belonging to the category of "hen-or-egg" problems, where it is not always clear which of two interrelated processes is the cause and which the effect.
-Examining modern data (1980-2019) of T and CO_2 concentration, they concluded that, while both causality directions exist, the dominant direction is $T \to \mathrm{CO}2$ and not $\mathrm{CO}2 \to T$ as commonly perceived.
-Koutsoyiannis et al. (2022ab) developed a generalized stochastic framework of causality, whose application on the same data excluded the causality direction $T \to \mathrm{CO}2$ as it violates a necessary condition of causality.
+Despite another heralded expression, "science is settled", this relationship remains unclear, while recent studies have shown that the causality relationship is not as commonly perceived.
+Koutsoyiannis and Kundzewicz (2020) suggested that the relationship of atmospheric CO_2 and temperature (T) may qualify as belonging to the category of "hen-or-egg" problems (original Greek "ὄρνις ἡ ώὸν"; Plutarch, Quaestiones Convivales B), where it is not always clear which of two interrelated processes is the cause and which the effect.
+Examining modern data of T and CO2 concentration, they concluded that, the dominant direction is $T \rightarrow CO_2$ and not $CO_2 \rightarrow T$ as commonly perceived.
+In a subsequent study, Koutsoyiannis et al. (2022a,b) developed a generalized stochastic framework of causality, whose application on the same data excluded the causality direction $CO_2 \rightarrow T$ as it violates a necessary condition of causality.
+Koutsoyiannis et al. (2023c), using an expanded data set (\sim 65 years) confirmed a unidirectional, potentially causal link with temperature as the cause, and the CO_2 concentration as the effect.
+This causality direction holds for the entire period covered by the modern instrumental observations on all time scales.
 Paleoclimatic data also suggest that changes in temperature precede those in CO_2 .